Can I get iMovie on a Windows computer?

 Prior to editing, drag these video files from the User’s Album and drop on the video track in the timeline.

 To rotate or flip a video clip, double tap the video in the timeline where an editing panel will appear in place of your User’s Album.
 On the top of this panel, click on the four buttons to either rotate or flip your video while checking each action outcome in the preview window.
 When you have attained your need to click “Return” button.

-Right click on the video and select “Edit” button and you see options like; rotate, contrast, saturation, brightness and speed.
+Right-click on the video and select “Edit” button, and you see options like; rotate, contrast, saturation, brightness and speed.

-To crop your video clip right click and choose crop and zoom, a pop-up window will be displayed where you will stretch and drag the rectangle on the preview window to have your desired frame area.
+To crop your video clip right to click and choose crop and zoom, a pop-up window will be displayed where you will stretch and drag the rectangle on the preview window to have your desired frame area.